Inlet cone: Operation

 appears, emanating from the cone apex.
 The flow area through the shock wave decreases and the air is compressed.
 As the flight Mach number increases, the conical shock wave becomes more oblique and eventually impinges on the intake lip.

 For higher flight speeds a moving cone becomes necessary to allow the supersonic compression to occur more efficiently over a wider range of speeds.
 With increasing flight speed, in typical Oswatitsch-type supersonic moving-cone inlet - the cone is moved forward (MiG-21), and if it is non-Oswatitsch-type cone inlet (SR-71) it is moved to the rear, or into the intake.
 In both cases, due to the shape of the cone surface and the internal duct surface the internal flow area gets less as required to continue compressing the air supersonically.
 The compression occurring in this path is called "internal compression" (as opposed to the "external compression" on the cone).
 At the minimum flow area, or throat, a normal or plane shock occurs.
 The flow area then increases for subsonic compression, or diffusion, up to the engine face.

 The position of the cone within the intake is usually controlled automatically to keep the plane shock wave correctly located just downstream of the throat.
-Certain circumstances can cause the shock wave to be expelled from the intake.
+Certain circumstances such as an engine surge can cause the shock wave to be expelled from the intake.
 This is known as an unstart.